Staying On Top of Your Pet’s Eye Health

 Like fleas, ticks can survive milder winters in cold climates.
 The warmth provided by heated homes also offers ticks a safe breeding ground.

-Treat your pets year-round
+Treat your Pets year-round

 Fortunately, many products work as both flea and tick preventatives, thus eliminating the need for multiple medications.
 It is crucial that you talk with your veterinarian about what type of product to use and how to effectively administer it, as pets react differently to medications.